StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament-introduction/_index.md

 <!-- --- -->

-#### The inaccessibility of the Father apart from Christ {#appearances-of-christ-in-the-old-testament-introduction-the-inaccessibility-of-the-father-apart-from-christ}
+### The inaccessibility of the Father apart from Christ {#the-inaccessibility-of-the-father-apart-from-christ}

 If mankind were able to see God the Father in all His glory without perishing in the process, it is at least safe to say that the issue of human free-will would be seriously compromised from that point forward.
 Confronted with the magnitude and majesty of God, not only would it be impossible to deny His existence, but it is also likely that even against their will most men would find themselves obliged to follow Him and His will out of sheer terror (rather than from a truly free choice).
 Along with the principle of preserving mankind's free-will, the issue of *access* to the Father also helps to explain why the Father remains unseen to us in this present life.